Does this test have other names?

-Your doctor may also order a partial thromboplastin time, or PTT, which may help find out the cause of a blood clot or bleeding disorder.
-You may also have a dilute prothrombin test, which helps measure how long it takes a clot to form.
+Your health care provider may also order a partial thromboplastin time, or PTT.
+This may help find out what is causing a blood clot or bleeding disorder.
+You may also have a dilute prothrombin test.
+This helps measure how long it takes a clot to form.

 What do my test results mean?